weber4/UARTool/README.md

 UART (serial interface) terminal emulator Chrome App

 ### UARTool  highlights:
-- Can run on any operation system
+- Runs on any operation system
 - Works with native COM-ports and USB to Serial adaptors
 - User macro buttons for better productivity